GMA Network: 1950s and 1960s

-The origin of GMA Network can be traced back to Loreto F. de Hemedes Inc. through DZBB, which started airing its radio broadcast on March 1, 1950, and officially launched as a local radio station in Manila on June 14, 1950, and owned by Robert La Rue "Uncle Bob" Stewart, an American war correspondent.
-Venturing into television in the 1960s, Stewart started RBS TV Channel 7 (under the call letters DZBB-TV) on October 29, 1961, becoming the Philippines' fourth terrestrial television station.
+The origin of GMA Network can be traced back to Loreto F. de Hemedes Inc. through DZBB, which started airing its radio broadcast on March 1, 1950, and officially launched as a local radio station in Manila on June 14, 1950, owned by Robert La Rue "Uncle Bob" Stewart, an American war correspondent.
+Venturing into television in the 1960s, Stewart started RBS TV Channel 7 (under the call letters DZBB-TV) on October 29, 1961, becoming the Philippines' third terrestrial television station.
 Originally, RBS's programming was composed of foreign programs from the United States and it later produced local programs to cater to Filipino audiences.
-It produced shows like Uncle Bob's Lucky Seven Club, a child-oriented show aired every Saturdays; Dance Time with Chito; and various news programs like News at Seven.
-In 1963, RBS launched its first provincial television station in Cebu, DYSS Channel 7 (now GMA Cebu).
+It produced shows like Uncle Bob's Lucky Seven Club, a child-oriented show aired every Saturday; Dance Time with Chito; and various news programs like News at Seven.
+In February 1962 RBS first launched its first local television station in Cebu, DYSS (GMA Channel 7).

 1970s

-On September 21, 1972, then President Ferdinand Marcos declared martial law by the virtue of Proclamation 1081.
+On September 23, 1972, then President Ferdinand Marcos declared martial law by the virtue of Proclamation 1081.
 Marcos, ruling by decree, curtailed press freedom and other civil liberties; closed down the Congress and media establishments including RBS.
 In December 1972, RBS was given the green light by the government to return on the air, however with limited three-month permits.
 Programming during that time was supplied mostly via a blocktime agreement with Philippine Production Center Inc. (PPCI), a company led by former ABS-CBN executive Romeo Jalosjos.
 But due to limited licenses, difficulty in financial obligations, and disallowing foreign citizens and entities from owning and operating media companies in the Philippines, Stewart and the American Broadcasting Company, which owned 25% of the company, were forced to cede majority control to a triumvirate composed of Gilberto Duavit Sr., a Malacañang official; Menardo Jimenez, an accountant; and Felipe Gozon, an attorney of the Stewarts in 1974.
 The station changed its name to GMA Radio-Television Arts (GMA stood for Greater Manila Area, the station's initial coverage area) and also renamed its corporate name as Republic Broadcasting System, Inc. on May 28, 1974, until 1996.
 Stewart's wife Loreto was the president when the takeover ensued.
 The relaunched GMA, aside from sporting a light blue square logo with the network name in white, also (until 1980) had a circle 7 logo in use, in its final years the blue circle 7 logo used was similar to those used by the ABC in some United States cities.

 After that, Rod Reyes, then-general manager of RBS, recruited old-timers from ABS-CBN, including those from its news and entertainment divisions.
 After the Duavit-Jimenez-Gozon takeover, the station began to broadcast in color with an ₱8 million credit line thru buying telecine machines and acquired foreign programs.
 Ratings were up from #5 to #3 that time.